Your Questions Answered

 What is the difference between the "undervalued list in the Forum" and the "SI Report"?

 In the SI Forum, I publish a monthly list of 10 undervalued US stocks, and 10 undervalued Canadian stocks.
-These stocks can be used by you to fill out the SI Worksheet (Excel file), input the financial data for each stock and then apply the 12 Rules of Simply Investing.
+These stocks can be used by you to fill out the SI Worksheet (Excel file), you input the financial data for each stock and then apply the 12 Rules of Simply Investing.
 Life time access to the Forum is available to everyone who purchases the Value or Premium Course Package.
 In addition to the list of stocks, the Forum provides an opportunity to ask and answer questions from fellow SI clients.

 When is the Simply Investing Report published?